adamtilson/ense271/lab-6/lab-doc.md

 ### 6.0 Assignment

-Your assignment is to get into the head of a perspective user by creating a 2-page blog site for a fictional persona, similar in scope to the pre-lab.
+Your assignment is to get into the head of a prospective user by creating a 2-page blog site for a fictional persona, similar in scope to the pre-lab.
 Create a persona (no need to fill in all the details - major details only), or use one you have previously created, and include a site and blog snippets in keeping with their style.

 Your site should include
 - A consistent header across pages